 What is your favorite part of the Best of Europe tour?

 My favorite is enjoying the relaxation of the Cinque Terre.
 I love the beaches, the incredible seafood, the fantastic scenery and hikes, and of course the local wine.
 Italy can be very intense with its culture, art, and history.
-So by the time we get to the Cinque Terra, everyone is looking for a break.
+So by the time we get to the Cinque Terre, everyone is looking for a break.
 Everyone is exhilarated, but tired.
 It's nice to take a vacation from our vacation.

 How did you go about making the transition from assistant to lead guide?